brandongoldman/COP3530/course-notes/exam1.md

     // step 3: link beforeNode to newNode beforeNode->next = newNode;
     ```

+* Memory Management (using Linked Systems / C++ Simulated Pointers)
+  * Garbage Collection

+    ```
+    Step 1: Mark nodes that are in use (set mark bits to true) Step 2: Compact free space (optional; move all marked nodes to one end of memory and update all pointers) Step 3: Move free nodes to storage pool (scan memory for unmarked nodes, else put free block into pool)
+    Alternative: ``` delete nameOfMethod; ``` (time to free nodes is proportional to number of nodes being freed rather than total memory size)
+    ```

+    * Advantages:
+      * Don't need to worry about freeing nodes as they become free
+      * Applications run faster with more memory accessible
+    * Disadvantages:
+      * Garbage collection time is linear in memory size (not in amount of free memory)

+* Simulated Pointers = allocate chain of nodes without having to relink / can free chain of nodes in O(1) time when first/last nodes are known

 ### Doubly Linked Lists
 * Additions to front and end become O(1)
 * Can be used to reduce worst-case run time of linear list add/remove/get (by nearly 50%)
   * When searching for index, if index > listSize/2, then start at right hand side (end) of list and search leftwards

 ---